 - Put the two heddles in neutral position.

-- Direct warp each hole twice (4 threads in each hole), and pull the threads through both heddles.
+- Direct warp each slot twice (4 threads in each slot), and pull the threads through both heddles.

-Every hole now contained 4 threads in both heddles.
-I warped such that both layers would contain groups of 4 threads of each colour: I threaded two holes with one colour, then two with the other colour, etc. I was making a sampler, so my warp was only about 1.5 meters long.
-I used all the holes of the heddle.
+Every slot now contained 4 threads in both heddles.
+I warped such that both layers would contain groups of 4 threads of each colour: I threaded two slots with one colour, then two with the other colour, etc. I was making a sampler, so my warp was only about 1.5 meters long.
+I used all the slots of the heddle.

 Threading the heddles